Added to Saved items

 See also the separate Primary Biliary Cirrhosis article.

 Cirrhosis is a diffuse hepatic process characterised by fibrosis and the conversion of normal liver architecture into structurally abnormal nodules.
 Cirrhosis represents the final histological pathway for a wide variety of liver diseases.
-The progression to cirrhosis is very variable and may occur over weeks or many years[1].
-Around 80-90% of the liver parenchyma needs to be destroyed before there are clinical signs of liver failure[2].
+In patients with the 3 most common causes of liver disease (hepatitis B, hepatitis C and alcoholic liver disease) 10-20% will progress to cirrhosis within 10-20 years.[1]
+Around 80-90% of the liver parenchyma needs to be destroyed before there are clinical signs of liver failure, hence many are unaware of their cirrhosis which may be discovered coincidentally.
 However, there is often a poor correlation between the histological findings and the clinical picture.

 The fibrosis causes distortion of the hepatic vasculature and can lead to an increased intrahepatic resistance and portal hypertension.
 Portal hypertension can lead to oesophageal varices as well as hypoperfusion of the kidneys, water and salt retention and increased cardiac output[3].
 Damage to liver cells (hepatocytes) causes impaired liver function and the liver becomes less able to synthesise important substances such as clotting factors and is also less able to detoxify other substances (see also the separate Liver Failure article).